tmoxon/orchestra/README.md

 - **Complexity reduction** - Simplicity as primary goal
 - **Evidence over claims** - Verify before declaring success
 - **Domain over implementation** - Work at problem level, not solution level

+## Troubleshooting

+### Permissions Error

+If the plugin reports a permissions error executing the shell script, you can explicitly set permissions on the .sh files:

+chmod +x ~/.claude/plugins/cache/orchestra/hooks/session-start.sh
+chmod +x ~/.claude/plugins/cache/orchestra/lib/initialize-skills.sh

+The reload vs code.
+If that still doesn't work, try running session-start.sh directly to debug.

+### Uninstalling / Reinstalling plugins

+There appear to be bugs in handling plugins through the marketplace connections.
+If you run into problems and can't uninstall it, then:

+1. Delete the folder ~/.config/orchestra
+1. Delete the folder ~/.claude/plugins/cache/orchestra
+1. Update the file ~/.claude/settings.json to remove orchestra
+1. Restart vs code / claude

 ## License